+Operational Count Data 9-1-1
-(a) IFR flight terminating at an airport within the ARTCCs area.

-(b) VFR entry into a Class D or Class E airspace when cleared by the ARTCC in accordance with SVFR procedures in lieu of the Departure count of subpara b1(c).

-(c) VFR aircraft that conducts a practice instrument approach procedure and is provided IFR separation by the ARTCC when it is providing approach control service in lieu of the Over count in subpara b3(e).

-3. Domestic Overs: Record one Over count for each:

-(a) IFR flight not previously counted which proceeds from outside an ARTCC's advisory area and passes through the area without landing.
+- (a) IFR flight terminating at an airport within the ARTCCs area. - (b) VFR entry into a Class D or Class E airspace when cleared by the ARTCC in accordance with SVFR procedures in lieu of the Departure count of subparagraph b1(c). - (c) VFR aircraft that conducts a practice instrument approach procedure and is provided IFR separation by the ARTCC when it is providing approach control service in lieu of the Over count in subparagraph b3(e). - 3.
+Domestic Overs: Record one Over count for each: - (a) IFR flight not previously counted which proceeds from outside an ARTCC's advisory area and passes through the area without landing.